daranzolin/OLDdaranzolin.github.io/_posts/2017-03-01-gospels_sentiment_parti.markdown

 tags: R rperseus
 ---

-The purpose of this post is twofold: (1) to introduce `rperseus`, my latest R package; and (2) to venture a sentiment analysis of the four gospels.
+The purpose of this post is twofold: (1) to introduce [rperseus, my latest R package;](https://github.com/daranzolin/rperseus) and (2) to venture a sentiment analysis of the four gospels.

 Rivers of ink have been spilled over the unity and disunity of the four gospels.
 Their intertextualities have inspired almost two millenia of